cloudflare/cloudflare-docs/products/load-balancing/src/content/additional-options/load-balancing-rules/reference.md

 For the most up to date list of these fields, [create a load balancing rule](../create-rules) in the UI.

-For more details about the field type or properties, look for each field in our [Firewall rules documentation](https://developers.cloudflare.com/firewall/cf-firewall-language/fields).
+For more details about the field type or properties, refer to our [Firewall rules documentation](https://developers.cloudflare.com/firewall/cf-firewall-language/fields).

 ## Unproxied traffic